Reverse Engineering Approach to Quantum Electrodynamics: Calculation of the weight factor

-Wyler's formula defines a geometrical factor that relates an irreducible two-particle representation of the Poincar\'e group to a corresponding two-particle product representation, just as $\pi$ relates the circumference of a circle to its diameter.
-To relate this geometrical factor to the empirical fine-structure constant, we have to keep in mind that the latter is determined experimentally.
-Therefore, not only the contribution from {\it elastic} e-e-scattering, which is the lowest order of the perturbation series, but also all higher orders, contributing to e-e-scattering, determine its value.
+Wyler's formula defines a geometrical factor that relates an irre\-ducible two-particle representation of the Poincar\'e group to a two-particle product representation, just as $\pi$ relates the circumference of a circle to its diameter.
+In relating this geometrical factor to the empirical fine-structure constant, we have to keep in mind that the latter is determined experimentally.
+Therefore, all orders of the perturbation series, including non-elastic processes, contribute to its value.
 The accumulation of these contributions is described by the renormalization group.
-It leads to an energy dependent ``effective" coupling constant (running coupling constant).
-At low energies and depending on the experimental setup, non-elastic contributions of ``infrared photons" can be kept well under control.
-Therefore, the fine structure constant, obtained from low-energy e-e-scattering comes close to the value obtained from elastic scattering.
-This explains the success of Wyler's formula in reproducing the empirical value of alpha.
+This leads to a weakly energy dependent ``effective'' coupling constant -- the ``running coupling constant''.
+At low energies, and depending on the experimental setup, non-elastic contributions of ``infrared photons'' can be kept well under control.
+Therefore, the fine-structure constant measured by low-energy $e$--$e$ scattering comes close to the calculated value of the coupling constant for elastic scattering.
+This explains the success of Wyler's formula in reproducing the empirical value of $\alpha$.